7 Features to Look for in AIOps Tools

 - Compounding the problem, the increased number of events, logs, and information generated by these components threaten to overload IT operations teams

 As a result of these challenges, it is becoming increasingly difficult to figure out the cause of issues in the infrastructure or to do so in a proactive manner.
-This results in longer Mean Time to Resolve (MTTR), which leads to degraded service delivery, negative customer experience and unsatisfactory outcomes in general.
+This results in longer mean time to resolve (MTTR), which leads to degraded service delivery, negative customer experience, and unsatisfactory outcomes in general.
 That’s where AIOPs tools come in.

-Fortunately, as the challenges evolve, so do the approaches to mitigate them.
-The advent of artificial intelligence for IT operations) has revolutionized the service assurance landscape.
+Fortunately, as the above challenges evolve, so do the approaches to mitigating them.
+The advent of AIOPs tools and platforms (artificial intelligence for IT operations) has revolutionized the service assurance landscape.
 AIOps platforms provide the capabilities that are best suited to manage the complexity and scale of the digital transformation of modern business service delivery.

 The best AIOps tools primarily provide value by aggregating data, then extracting insights, and, finally, by acting upon this intelligence.
-So what features should you look for in your AIOps tools comparison?
+So what features should you look for in your AIOps platform comparison?

 1. Data Collection